Tutor and Education CVs

 6. Specify the accomplishments

-The best examples of teacher’s achievements are those associated with the success of his students.
+The best examples of instructor’s achievements are those associated with the success of his students.
 When writing about other types of achievements (such as the projects you started or contributed to, saved costs, improved processes etc.), be as specific as possible.
 If you organized the extracurricular initiative or club, add a few details about its success.
 If you designed educational presentations for teachers, mention the outcomes as well.
 Make your resume result-driven rather than simply listing your daily duties, and you won’t have a single chance to remain unnoticed.

 7. Use professional formatting and design

-Keep the design of your resume professional.
+Keep the design of your portfolio professional.
 The fact that you work with children doesn’t mean that your application needs to look childish with bright fonts and pictures.
 Use the same font and formatting consistently from top to bottom of the document.
-Your resume looking neat and organized is the best demonstration of your attention to detail and organizational skills.
+Your CV looking neat and organized is the best demonstration of your attention to detail and organizational skills.
 Last but not least: make it easy to read.
 It means using shorter sentences and paragraphs, bulleted lists, and clearly visible subheadings the reader can navigate through.